HeckFinlay/dig-deeper/README.md

 # dig-deeper
-A set of Automator services that use AppleScript to perform various LinkedIn and Glassdoor searches on selected text via the macOS Services menu.
+A set of macOS Automator services that use AppleScript to perform LinkedIn and Glassdoor searches on selected text in any application.

 ![Services menu screenshot showing Dig Deeper services](Screenshot.jpg?raw=true)